Shower panel collections would best fit you

 Whether you’re a homeowner who likes to do things yourself or an experienced tradesman, you’ll find that PVC wall panelling is the easiest cladding to install.
-It’s quick, requires minimal effort, and there’s no dust and mess like you’d get with tiling or traditional wooden panelling.
-This article is going to provide you with an easy step by step guide to fit bathroom wall panels directly to your partition or to surfaces like tiles.
+It’s quick, requires minimal effort, and there’s no dust and mess like you’d expect with tiling or traditional wooden panelling.
+This article is going to provide you with an easy step by step guide to fit bathroom wall panels directly to your partition and surfaces like tiles.

 There are two methods you can implement when installing tongue and groove the .
 Both methods will be covered in this DIY guide, and will in turn help you to , just like the professionals. .
 You can nail or screw the panels to wooden strips, or you can glue the board directly to

 As with any home improvement project, it’s essential to work in an orderly fashion and keep things neat and tidy.
 So before starting make sure you’re ready for DIY.
-So start by cleaning the wall that you intend cladding.
+So start by cleaning the wall that you intend on cladding.
 Remember that you’ll be using a PVC glue if you’re installing directly onto a partition, so it’s vital to ensure there is no greasy residue or loose grit on the wall.

 Measure the panels to ensure that they fit, both by width and height.
 If you need to cut the boards, this is really easy.
 Mark the cutting line using a straight edge.
 Cut the panels to size using a hack saw, or jigsaw with a fine tooth blade.
 You can also use an angle grinder, but take care not to burn the panel.

 Use self-driving screws to attach the panels to the wooden strips or wall frame.
 Drive the screws into the inner (tongue) edge, so that they are hidden when you slot the next panel using the tongue and grooves.

 For a perfect finish in corners, we would recommend using proper corner trim to give you a professional finish.